erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 ### Motivation

 Above all else, I recommend helping students discover and explore their interests, so they can then compete effectively for jobs aligned with those interests.
-Hopefully, each student will find a career in which she or he loves going to work, and derives real, personal value from her or his contribution.
+Hopefully, each student will find a career in which she loves going to work, and derives real, personal value from her contribution.

 To perform well in an interview and in the workplace, we have to demonstrate passion for the role.
 A dispassionate applicant may possess exceptional technical skill and be passed over for someone with less experience, but a strong sense for the product and a motivation to learn.